iuztemur/PHP-WEB-Project-Management/README.md

 # PHP-WEB-Project-Management
-A finished website of project management by PHP & CSS & MySQLI.Finished.
+A finished website of project management by PHP & CSS & MySQLI.
+Already finished.